Join the Scotiabank StartRight® Program designed for Newcomers and get up to $2,200* in value in the first year.

 Hamilton’s McMaster University was named Canada’s most innovative ‘medical doctoral’ university eight times in the last 11 years in Maclean’s annual ranking of universities.
 The university’s student-centred, problem-based, interdisciplinary approach to learning has been adopted by many universities around the world.
 Established in 1887, the university offers programs in health care, engineering, business, social sciences, science, and humanities research and education.

 Hamilton also has many private colleges where residents can learn a new trade or skill to better prepare to enter the workforce.
-Examples of schools are Trios College, CDI College, National Academy of Health & Business, and Academy of Learning College.
+Examples of schools are Trios College, CDI College, Anderson College, and Academy of Learning College.

 Read more about education in Canada: